How to Manage Microsoft Edge Desktop Search Bar in Windows 11

 How do I change the search bar in Edge?

 Go to Privacy, search, and services.
 Then, select Search and connected services, followed by Address bar and search.
-Finally, choose your preferred search engine from the Search engine used in the address bar menu.
+Finally, choose the preferred search engine from the Search engine used in the address bar menu.

 Was this guide helpful?